45720y061/A-Proposal-for-Your-Next-Virtual-Assistant/A-Message-for-You.md

 # A Message for You

-Hi [Target's Name],
+Hi Yehoshua,

-What you're doing — connecting Israeli tech with the Latin American market — isn’t simple.
+What you're doing isn’t simple.
 You’re juggling time zones, communication gaps, and the kind of operational chaos that comes with building across continents.

 That’s exactly the kind of work I support.